-Samantha Heidenreich, OTD, MOT, Samantha completed her Doctorate of Occupational Therapy at the University of St Augustine for Health Sciences and complete her Masters in OT at the University of St Augustine for Health Sciences with a Bachelors in Special Education K-12 from Coastal Carolina University.
+Samantha Heidenreich, OTD, MOT, Samantha completed her Doctorate of Occupational Therapy at the University of St Augustine for Health Sciences and completed her Masters in OT at the University of St Augustine for Health Sciences with a Bachelors in Special Education K-12 from Coastal Carolina University.
 Samantha has been in clinical settings with a focus on pediatric occupational therapy, and an emphasis on feeding intervention.
-She has completed advanced coursework in multiple areas of pediatric intervention, including sequential oral sequencing approach to feeding, AEIOU, primitive reflex, and sensory integration, and Hanen SPARK communication.
+She has completed advanced coursework in multiple areas of pediatric intervention, including sequential oral sequencing approach to feeding, AEIOU, primitive reflexes, and sensory integration, and Hanen SPARK communication.
 For her OTD program, her capstone project focused on nutritional implications for feeding for children with autism, sparking her interest and professional investment in this topic area.

 Sponsor Disclosure: This Course is presented by OccupationalTherapy.com.

 Content Disclosure: This learning event does not focus exclusively on any specific product or service.

 To ensure you are ready to participate, please complete our short Test Drive to prepare your computer to view the course.

 Login and logout times will be recorded and documented.

 Passing an online exam and completing a course evaluation will be required to earn continuing education credit.

 Live Webinars allow presenter and participant interaction.
 The exam and course evaluation for these courses must be completed within 7 days of the event.